Rabb School of Continuing Studies, Division of Graduate Professional Studies

 - Effectively communicate and present bioinformatic analysis to multidisciplinary project teams.

 Degree of Master of Science in Information Security Leadership

 Program of Study

-The degree of Master of Science in Information Security Leadership requires six core courses and four electives, totaling 10 courses (30 credits).
+The degree of Master of Science in Information Security Leadership requires six required courses and four electives, totaling 10 courses (30 credits).

 - Assess risks to the security of critical information systems in an organization and communicate the business impact.

 - Evaluate information technology tools designed to protect against threats facing organizations.

 - Assess the impact of security policies on existing complex systems and organizational objectives while simultaneously considering compliance with legal and regulatory requirements, including global compliance.

 - Oversee the information assurance lifecycle of an organization, including planning, acquisition, development and evolution of secure infrastructures.

 Degree of Master of Science in Health Informatics

 Health informatics is the application of principles of computer and information science to the effective organization, analysis, management, and use of information in health care.
 With evolving health care reform, the development, implementation, evaluation, and management of information technology solutions are critical, and core technologies and standards must be addressed.

-The Health and Medical Informatics program in the Division of Graduate Professional Studies addresses the growing need for professionals who need to possess both analytical skills and business acumen with the goal of improving health care delivery systems through information technology.
+The Health and Medical Informatics addresses the growing need for professionals who need to possess both analytical skills and business acumen with the goal of improving health care delivery systems through information technology.